LiorKogan/V1/README.md

 A _pattern-path_ connects two pattern-entities - like a pattern-relationship.
 However, while a pattern-relationships are assigned with graph-relationships, pattern-paths are assigned with simple graph-paths minus the first and last entities, which are not considered a part of the assignment.
 Thus, pattern-paths are assigned with at least one graph-relationship.

 A **blue line** between two pattern-entities represents a pattern-path.
 Above the line is a _constraint on the path length_.
-An upper bound on the path length must be defined, hence the constraint must be defined using one of the following constraint types: = _expr_, < _expr_, ≤ _expr_, in _set-expr_, in _bag-expr_, in _list-expr_ or in _interval-expr_, where all expressions or interval bounds evaluate to positive integers.
+An upper bound on the path length must be defined, hence the constraint must be defined using one of the following constraint types: = _expr_, < _expr_, ≤ _expr_, in _set-expr_, in _bag-expr_, in _list-expr_, or in _interval-expr_, where all expressions or interval bounds evaluate to positive integers.

 _**Q53:** Any person with a path of length up to three to Rogar Bolton_ (version 2)